chixson/neotube/README.md

 3. `neotube-propcloud` — propagates those replicas to requested epochs and emits RA/Dec clouds.
 4. `neotube-tube` — compresses the clouds into tube nodes (center + radius at a quantile), which are the inputs to `neotube-ztf`.
 5. `neotube-ztf`/`neotube-plan` — fetch metadata + cutouts for the exposures the tube intersects.
+6. `neotube-infer` — propagate replicas to each cutout epoch and reweight them using a matched-filter SNR likelihood (v0).

 Here's a high-level example run directory layout you can reproduce: